 Evaristo Baschenis (1607- 1677)

-Evaristo Baschenis authentication from $175.
-Evaristo Baschenis appraisal from $25.
-Evaristo Baschenis certificates of authenticity (COA).
-Evaristo Baschenis analysis, research, scientific tests, full authentications.
+We perform Evaristo Baschenis art authentication, appraisal, certificates of authenticity (COA), analysis, research, scientific tests, full art authentications.
 We will help you sell your Evaristo Baschenis or we will sell it for you.

 Evaristo Baschenis was an Italian Baroque painter of the 17th century, active mainly around his native city of Bergamo.
 He was born to a family of artists.
 He is best known for still lifes, most commonly of musical instruments.
 This could explain his friendship with a family with notable violin makers from Cremona.
 Still-life depiction were uncommon as a theme among Italian painters prior to the 17th century.
 Baschenis, along with the more eccentric 16th century painter Milanese Arcimboldo, represents provincial outputs with idiosyncratic tendencies that appear to appeal to the discernment of forms and shapes rather than grand manner themes of religious or mythologic events.
 For Arcimboldo, the artifice is everything; for Baschenis, the items, man-made musical instruments, have a purpose and a beauty even in their silent geometry.